jei3m/aero-project-main/README.md

 # AEfficient

 AEfficient is a modern frontend React website designed to deliver an engaging and interactive user experience.
-The site integrates Gemini AI to enhance functionality and includes several key features such as PDF embedding, file upload capabilities, and robust viewing functions.
+The site integrates Gemini AI to enhance functionality and includes several key features such as document editing, file upload capabilities, and consistent viewing functions.

 ## Features